 All of these things—among many other initiatives—are responsible for empowering these communities.
 As Meuter puts it, “What we do is provide opportunities, which changes people’s way of thinking—we increase their self-confidence so that they really believe in creating their own destinies.
 We are all about lighting the fire within in them!”

 To learn more about this wonderful organisation, visit the Tiny Miracles website.
-Because small acts of love really can create tiny miracles.
+Together we can create a more equal world.